nayere6342/sep11-freedom-project/tool/learning-log.md

 go("game")

 ```
-This code is from _kaboom.js_ code snippts.
+This code is from _kaboom.js_ code snippets.
 All the code does is:

 First